The Best Travel Steamers to Take on Your Next Trip

 Photo: Courtesy of Evgenia Rieger

-When packing my carry-on, I consider three things: practicality, versatility, and creativity.
+When packing my carry-on, I consider three things: Practicality, versatility, and creativity.
 Of course, the clothes need to be suitable for the trip and fit seamlessly in my luggage—but I also love curating specific outfits for my destination, ones that I might not otherwise wear at home.
-However, unless all of the items I select are wrinkle-resistant (which, let’s be honest, isn’t always realistic) sometimes even the best looks get derailed by unwanted wrinkles upon arrival.
+However, unless all of the items I select are wrinkle-resistant (which, let’s be honest, isn’t realistic) sometimes even the best looks get derailed by unwanted wrinkles upon arrival.
+That’s where planning ahead with one of the best travel steamers can make all the difference.

 Vogue’s Favorite Travel Steamers: